Land charge searches

 |CON29O optional enquiries 4

 This is not part of a search.
-Submit your request with a site plan our planning team: firstname.lastname@example.org.
-Planning will charge a fee for this service.
+Submit your request with a site plan to our planning team: planning and building control contact information.
+Planning will charge a fee for this service, planning and building control fees.

 |CON29O optional enquiries 5 to 22